Ontario Highway 401: Route description

 Looking east at the widest segment of Highway 401 which is near Toronto Pearson International Airport.
 In the foreground is the interchange with Dixie Road.
+In the background are the bridges crossing Etobicoke Creek and the Airport Basketweave.

 Highway 401 extends across Southwestern, Central, and Eastern Ontario.
 In anticipation of the future expansion of the highway, the transportation ministry purchased a 91.4 m right-of-way along the entire length.
 Generally, the highway occupies only a portion of this allotment.